IObundle/iob-soc/README.md

 resides in the same directory; if they differ, the test fails; otherwise, it passes.

-To run the series of simulation tests on all the simulators listed in the `SIM\_LIST` variable, type:
+To run the series of simulation tests on all supported simulators, type:

 ```
-make test-all-simulators [SIM_LIST="<simulator directory list>"]
+make test-sim
 ```

-where `<simulator directory list>` is the list of sub-directories in directory `hardware/simulation`, which correspond to simulator names.

 To clean the files produced when testing all simulators, type:

 ```
-make clean-all-simulators
+make test-sim-clean
 ```